future-proof-iot/RIOT-rs/CODE_OF_CONDUCT.md

 the technical community in general with new knowledge and perspectives by allowing everyone to participate.

-This code of conduct applies to all spaces managed by the RIOT-rs community.
+This code of conduct applies to all spaces managed by the Ariel OS community.
 This includes Matrix, the mailing lists, our GitHub projects, face to face events, and any other forums created by the community for communication within the community.
 In addition, violations of this code outside these spaces may also